SaiKathiroli/DS-Algorithms-with-SK/README.md

 # DS-Algorithms-with-SK
-"Welcome to the DSA repository!
-This is a collection of various DSA problems, along with their solutions in Java programming language.
+"Welcome to the Data Structures and Algorithms repository!
+This is a collection of various data structures and algorithms problems, along with their solutions in Java programming language primarily.
+Here you will find solutions to common data structures and algorithms problems, as well as more advanced and challenging ones.
+The repository is constantly updated with new problems and solutions, making it a great resource for anyone looking to improve their skills in data structures and algorithms.
+Whether you are a beginner or an experienced programmer, this repository is sure to have something for you.
+Feel free to browse the problems, try solving them on your own, and use the solutions as a reference if needed.
+Happy coding!"